 They can also bring their pooch, as Patina received Fraser Health approval for having dogs on the outdoor patio.

 O’Genski said having the outdoor space enables the business to keep running and 30 employees working while giving people a place to enjoy some quality time safely.

 “We’re a place in the community where people can come together together and right now people are looking for a place to have tiny escapes from their home.”

 The expanded patio policy is particularly important now with dine in eating and drinking closed for several weeks.

-Enjoy a 1 hour flow class with @_shayladawn every Friday at 10:30am.
-Cost is $20 and includes your favourite Patina beer after you’re finished on your mat. ⠀
+Enjoy a 1 hour flow class every Friday at 10:30am.
+Cost is $20 and includes your favourite Patina beer after you’re finished on your mat. ⠀⠀

 This class is open to all levels and includes linking various yoga poses together while focusing on your breath and connecting to your inner strength.
 A perfect balance of exercise and relaxation to kick start your day!⠀